 Interest rate risk is adverse movements in interest rates in the banking book leading to lost earnings or capital.
 The Bank is exposed to interest rate risk due to differences between the maturity dates of interest-rate sensitive assets and liabilities.
 The objective of interest rate risk management is to ensure that the Bank can realize stable and predictable net interest margin ("NIM"), over specific time periods, despite fluctuations in interest rates.
-The Bank's risk management policies including the Market Risk and Liquidity Investment policy defines strategies and policies that are aligned with the Bank's risk appetite.
+The Bank's risk management policies including the Market Risk & Liquidity Investment policy defines strategies and policies that are aligned with the Bank's risk appetite.
 In addition, the Bank performs stress-testing and sensitivity analysis with respect to interest rates and related factors.

-Historically, the Bank was not exposed to material levels of interest rate risk arising from prime insurable or prime uninsurable mortgage commitments, because the purchase price for mortgages sold to investors is normally based on customer commitment rates rather than the interest rate at time of funding, thereby passing on the interest rate risk to the investors.
+Historically, the Bank was not exposed to material levels of interest rate risk arising from prime insurable or prime uninsurable mortgage commitments, because the purchase price for mortgages sold to investors was based on customer commitment rates rather than the interest rate at time of funding, thereby passing on the interest rate risk to the investors.

-The table below details the results of sensitivity analysis of interest rate increases and decreases on the economic value on equity (EVE) during the 12-month period beginning on March 31, 2021.
+The table below details the results of sensitivity analysis of interest rate increases and decreases on the economic value on equity (EVE) during the 12-month period beginning on September 30, 2021.
 The model is based on several assumptions, and actual results could vary from these assumptions should an actual rate change occur.

-As at March 31, 2021
+As at Septem ber 30, 2021

-Increase in Decrease

-(in thousands of \$, except %) int erest rates int erest rates

-100 basis point parallel shift

-Impact on net interest income \$ 1,769 \$ (1,706)

-Impact on EVE (357) 194

-EVE as a % of shareholders' equity (0.17%) 0.09%

-200 basis point parallel shift

-Impact on net interest income \$ 3,601 \$ (3,422)

-Impact on EVE (496) 522

-EVE as a % of shareholders' equity (0.24%) 0.25%
+I ncrease in C Decrease in (in thousands of \$, except %) inte rest rates int erest rates 100 basis point parallel shift Impact on net interest income \$ 3,104 \$ (1,746) Impact on EVE 227 877 EVE as a % of shareholders' equity 0.10% 0.40% 200 basis point parallel shift Impact on net interest income \$ 6,355 \$ (3,455) Impact on EVE 987 2,692 EVE as a % of shareholders' equity 0.45% 1.24%

 The Bank is exposed to interest rate risk due to differences between the maturity dates of interest-rate sensitive assets and liabilities.
-Shown below is the March 31, 2021 position of the Bank's assets, liabilities and equity by maturity and weighted average contractual rate.
+Shown below is the September 30, 2021, position of the Bank's assets, liabilities and equity by maturity and weighted average contractual rate.